MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/trait-concepts-and-use-cases.md

 - Translation using the Common Data Model SDK
 - Equivalence of traits when converting to or from the previous representation of Common Data Model folders (referred to as the model.json file format)

 For reference, the current form for representing Common Data Model metadata is called the *manifest* format.
 The Common Data Model manifest format encompasses several critical enhancements over the more limited *model.json* format.
-For more information, see [Common Data Model Manifest object](https://docs.microsoft.com/common-data-model/sdk/manifest).
+For more information, see [Common Data Model manifest object](https://docs.microsoft.com/common-data-model/sdk/manifest).

 For detailed information about the model.json document format, see [Metadata file for the Common Data Model](https://docs.microsoft.com/common-data-model/model-json).